Vinschers/vinschers.github.io/content/notes/cs/pinocchio/index.en.md

 In particular, the scheme proposed by Pinocchio provides interesting characteristics.
 It is not only efficient when compared to previous literature, but also has room to implement a zero-knowledge verification and requires no designated verifier.
 It makes heavy use of Quadratic Arithmetic Programs (QAP) and cryptographic primitives that will be detailed in the following sections.
+The particular use for QAPs stems from the fact that Turing Machines can be expressed as these circuits, making them a good way to represent the computation to be performed.

 ## Background